NeikiDev/DocsNeikiDev/public/tools/nodejs-triage-downloader.md

 * 200 samples with `USE_CHUNK_DOWNLOAD` set to `true` - 10 seconds

 ### How does the Chunk Download work?
 <p class="tip"> THIS FEATURE IS EXPERIMENTAL AND MAY NOT WORK PROPERLY</p>

-* The script querys the samples into chunks
+* The script querys the samples into chunks.
 * After the chunks are collected, the script downloads the files in the chunks
 * 20 (default) files per chunk in the same time
 * That can create an heavy load on the triage API and may result in rate limit errors